Because Mark Zuckerberg fired 11,000 people-breakinglatest.news-Breaking Latest News

 San Francisco.
 June 2022.
 Mark Zuckerberg holds a meeting with his employees.
 An American-style ‘Q&A’.
 Confidential questions and answers.
 A recording breaks the secrecy: “I must confess that in all likelihood there are a number of people in the company who shouldn’t be here today.”
 The vowel of Meta’s number one ends up in the editorial offices of various US newspapers.
 It is the first sign of what would happen several months later.

 The largest layoff plan in the history of the holding of Facebook, Instagram and Whatsapp.
-11 thousand people at home.
+11 people at home.
 In every corner of the world.
-At the moment he does not know if Italy, where Meta has about fifty employees, is also involved.
+At the moment it is not known whether the plan has also affected Italy, where Meta has about fifty employees.
 But the plan should have mainly affected the personnel resources sector.
 And the division that deals with Metaverso.

 Zuckerberg: “I take my responsibilities”

 Indiscretions, currently without confirmation.
-But in the letter to employees Mark Zuckerberg admits his faults: “I want to take responsibility for these decisions and how we got to this point,” he wrote.
-“I know it’s hard for everyone and I’m especially sorry for those who have been hit.”
+But in the letter to employees, Mark Zuckerberg admits his faults: “I want to take responsibility for these decisions and how we got to this point,” he wrote. “.

 A number of details follow.
 Of reasons that have led to the most painful choice since the company was founded in 2004.
 Since then, there have been layoffs.
 And a constantly growing number of employees.
 By the end of September it had amassed the largest number of workers ever, totaling 87,314 people.
 Then cold shower.